Cooperative Commissions

 Greenwich Cooperative Commission

-The Royal Borough of Greenwich launched its Co-operative Commission early in 2024 with the aim of shaping the future of co-operative collaboration within the borough.
-The commission is formed of 13 commissioners and has identified three areas of focus: community energy, cooperative development, and social care.
+The Royal Borough of Greenwich Co-operative Commission was launched in April 2024. with the aim of shaping the future of co-operative collaboration within the borough.
+Chaired by Lord Bassam of Brighton and formed of 13 commissioners, it focused on implementing co-operative principles in 3 main areas: